Varradas/VirtuPet/README.md

 **11/28/2025**
 - Complete overhaul of Food and Activity classes, they're ENUMs now for easy modification for devs, function to modify the data for these classes outside the Enum has been removed, same for the save/load functions for these two.
 - Due to the changes made for the Food and Activity classes, Action and Pet classes were also updated to compensate for the changes.
+- Changed how Pet objects are stored to Array Lists, mostly due to it being easier to work with when deleting/adding new instances of Pets.
 - Species and EmotionalState ENUMs added.
 - Experimental method for printing ANSII art added for testing.